 The main purpose of this workbook is to support you as you study for the Chartered Management Institute Level 5 Qualification - Management and Leadership, so it specifically focuses on the content of the syllabus for Unit 509, Managing Stakeholder Relationships.
-This unit is about building good relationships, whether they are with customers, suppliers, partners or staff, and understanding how this is a key contributor to a organisation's success.
+This unit is about building good relationships, whether they are with customers, suppliers, partners or staff, and understanding how this is a key contributor to τ organisation's success.

-This workbook provides underpinning knowledge and develops understanding to improve your skills as we has to depart for future assessment.
-If you are studying toward evel 5 in Management and Leadership, then you will be a essectly your approved centre on 'your knowledge and understating of the following learning outcomes:
+This workbook provides underpinning knowledge and develops understanding to improve your skills as we have be to develop future assessment.
+If you are studying toward evel 5 in Management and Leadership, then you will be develop approved centre on 'your knowledge and understand' of the following learning outcomes:

-- 1. Understand the diff ... pes a value of stakeholder relationships - 2.
+- 1. Understand the diff ... pes c 'value r stakeholder relationships - 2.
 Understand the framewor of for stakeholder management - 3.
-Know here to man, akeholder relationships - 4.
-Know me. of for me uring the impact of stakeholder engageme. on ganise nal performance.
+Know here to many cakeholder relationships - 4.
+Know me, of for me uring the impact of stakeholder engageme, on ganise nal performance.

-The ms this workbook
+The ms the workbook